gensekiel/modtreefarm/README.md

 tile/object.
 * Enforce a cool down time for an object or tile after a task has been finished.
-* Continuous growth until the maximum age or height is reached.
+* Continuous growth until some age or height limit is reached (conventional step-wise growth after that).
 * Age limit for trees and bushes.
 * Gain skill for performing actions.
 * Persistent task list when shutting down the server.